hanggrian/bannerbar/README.md

 Download
 --------
 This library relies heavily on private resources and internal classes from [Android's support design library][design].
+Which is why the versioning is tied to Android support library versioning.

 ```gradle
 repositories {